 The directors are responsible for the other information.
-The other information comprises Corporate Information, Director's Report, Statement of Director's Responsibilities, Report of the Statutory Audit Committee, Operational Risk Management, Legal and Regulatory risk, Value Added Statement and 5-year Financial Summary (but does not include the consolidated and separate financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report, and the other sections of the United Capital Plc 2021 Annual Report, which are expected to be made available to us after that date.
+The other information comprises Corporate Information, Directors' Report, Statement of Directors' responsibilities, Report of the Statutory Audit Committee, Operational Risk Management, Legal and Regulatory Risk Management, Value Added Statement and 5-year Financial Summary, but does not include the consolidated and separate financial statements and our auditor's report thereon, which we obtained prior to the date of this auditor's report, and the other sections of the United Capital Plc 2022 Annual Report, which are expected to be made available to us after that date.